Chapter 4:

 I was going to mistakenly call it a Banana crest, so he was justified in explaining that.

 Despite me potentially messing up the name, I knew about the Manona crest already.
-To put it simply, it was like a flint and steel that sparked the portal.
+To put it simply, it was like a flint and steel that lit the portal up.
 I had one built into me, Uncle did too.
 All of dad's creations should have had one, making it easy for us to use these portals if need be.

 It amazed me that such a tiny little thing was the ticket to such wondrous places.
 I was getting excited to see where it would be taking us today.